 - 4 cans (16 ounces each) vanilla frosting

 - 1 ice cream cake cone (about 3 inches tall)

 - 1 package (24 ounces) ready-to-use rolled black fondant

 - Prepare and bake cakes according to package directions using two 10-in. fluted tube pans.
-Cool.
+Invert cakes onto wire racks; cool completely.
 Meanwhile, tint frosting orange using red and yellow food coloring.

 - Cut thin slice off bottom of each cake.
 Spread one cake bottom with frosting; press flat sides together to make a pumpkin shape.
 Place a foil ball in the center to support the "stem"; top with an ice cream cake cone.
 Frost cake with remaining frosting.

 - To decorate face: Roll out fondant to 1/8-in. thickness; cut into desired shapes for mouth and nose.
 Remove tops from two Oreo cookies; cut half-circles in filling for eyes.
 Press cookies and fondant into frosting to make the face.
 Yield: 12-16 servings.